fortuno-repos/cookiecutter-fortran-project/README.rst

 * the build system (CMake, Fpm or Meson), and

-* the parallelization model such as (serial, MPI, coarray).
+* the parallelization model (serial, MPI, coarray).

 The generated projects are designed to embody best practices for new Fortran projects.
 They include a library, optional unit tests (currently utilizing the